jdk-21/lazyplants/docs/UC/uc-water-plants.md

-# Use-Case Specification: Add Plant
+# Use-Case Specification: Water Plant

-# 1. Add Plant
+# 1. Water Plant

 ## 1.1 Brief Description
-The user can start the watering mechanism manually.
-When the moisture of the plant is low, the app shows you that the plant needs water and that you can water them.
-When there is enough moisture, you can't water your plant.
-This pervents that the user overwaters their plants.
+The watering of the plant is completely automatic, when creating the plant we set a default value (x) for the soil moisture of the plant.
+The user can adjust this value (x) via app to the corresponding plant.

 ## 1.2 Mockup
 ![Mockup](uc-water-plants-mockup.png)